1. The term “Accused Student” means any student accused of violating this Ctudent Code.

 c.
 Persons who have been notified of their acceptance to the university;

 d.
 Persons who are living in university residence halls, although not enrolled in this institution; or

 e.
 Persons participating in study abroad programs.

-16. The term “Student Conduct Board” means any person or persons, including a faculty member, staff member, student, and/or third-party neutral, authorized by the University Code Administrator to determine whether a Student has violated the Student Code and to recommend sanctions that may be imposed when a rules violation has been committed.
-A Student Conduct Board includes Residential Life Boards, as well as those convened by the SCCS.
+14. The term “Student Conduct Board” means any person or persons, including a faculty member, staff member, student, and/or third-party neutral, authorized by the University Code Administrator to determine whether a student has violated the Student Code and to recommend sanctions that may be imposed when a rules violation has been committed.
+A Student Conduct Board includes Residential Life Boards, as well as those convened by Student Conduct and Community Services(SCCS).

-17. The term “student organization” means any number of persons who have complied with the formal requirements for university recognition.
+15. The term “Student Organization” means any number of persons who have complied with the formal requirements for university recognition.

-18. The term “University” means Temple University- Of The Commonwealth System of Higher Education.
+16. The term “University” means Temple University Of The Commonwealth System of Higher Education.

-19. The term “University Code Administrator” is that person designated by the university president to be responsible for the administration of the Student Code.
+17. The term “University Code Administrator” is the person designated by the university president to be responsible for the administration of the Student Code.
 The term also includes the University Code Administrator’s designee.
 The University Code Administrator may designate different persons to carry out different functions under the Student Code.

-20. The term “university official” includes any person employed by or acting on behalf of the university, performing assigned responsibilities.
+18. The term “University Official” includes any person employed by or acting on behalf of the university, performing assigned responsibilities.

-21. The term “university premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the university (including adjacent streets and sidewalks).
+19. The term “University Premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the university (including adjacent streets and sidewalks).